 Overview

-Mastering Cardano is a comprehensive, open-source guide to the Cardano blockchain ecosystem, covering blockchain fundamentals through advanced smart contract development and decentralized governance.
-Authored by Dr. Lars Brunjes of IOG and Prof. Joshua Ellul of the University of Malta Centre for DLT, it serves as one of the most thorough educational references available for Cardano.
+Mastering Cardano is a free, open-source guidebook to the Cardano blockchain, written by Dr. Lars Brunjes of IOG and Prof. Joshua Ellul of the University of Malta Centre for DLT.
+It is one of the most detailed educational references available for Cardano.
+The book takes readers from the very basics of blockchain through to writing smart contracts and taking part in community decisions, all in the same volume.

 Key Features